calimaborges/design-patterns/README.md

 * **Singleton** - ensure a class only has one instance and provide a global point of access to it.

+* **Command** - encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

 Bullet Points
 =============